5jt/dyalog-cookbook/manuscript/03_structure.md

 We suppose you already have a workspace in which your program runs.
 We don't have your code to hand so we'll use ours.
 We'll use a very small and simple program, so we can focus on packaging the code as an application, not on writing the application itself.

 So we'll begin with the LetterCount workspace.
 It's trivially simple (we'll extend a bit what it does as we go) but for now it will stand in for your code.
-You can download it from the [book's web site](cookbook.dyalog.com).
+You can download it from the book's web site: <https://cookbook.dyalog.com>.

 A> ### On encryption
 A>